-- "(o) for persons visiting for medical reasons and necessary accompanying persons: - an official document of the medical institution confirming necessity of medical care in this institution, the necessity of being accompanied, and proof of sufficient financial means to pay for the medical treatment."
+"(m) for visiting for medical reasons:

+- an official document of the medical institution confirming necessity of medical care in this institution and proof of sufficient financial means to pay the medical treatment."

-The document of the medical institution confirming the three elements (the necessity of medical care in this institution, the necessity of being accompanied and the proof of sufficient financial means to pay for the medical treatment) shall be submitted.
+The document of the medical institution confirming the necessity of medical care in this institution and the proof of sufficient financial means to pay for the medical treatment, shall be submitted.